isokolovic/MediaHandler/README.md

 # 📁 Media Files Handler

-💡 For someone not willing to use / pay for cloud storage.
+💡 For those low on space and done with paying for cloud storage.

 ---